Azure-Samples/cognitive-services-speech-sdk/public_samples/samples/objective-c/ios/README.md

 ## Prerequisites

 - A subscription key for the Speech service.
 See [Try the speech service for free](https://docs.microsoft.com/azure/cognitive-services/speech-service/get-started).
 - A Mac with Xcode 9.4.1 or later installed as iOS development environment.
-These samples target iOS versions 9.2 (12.2 for synthesis samples) or later.
+These samples target iOS versions 9.3 or later.

 ## Get the code for the samples